 If you are a friend or family member who has noticed the signs of opioid abuse or addiction in a loved one and wish to help them seek help for hydrocodone addiction, it is important to remember that you can’t fix the situation.
 You can guide your loved one toward treatment but you cannot be responsible for their addiction or their sobriety.

 If your loved one is willing to accept help, they should be referred to an appropriate treatment facility.
 If your loved one is not open to receiving treatment, different approaches may be warranted.

 Some people may refuse to seek treatment for fear that it may become public knowledge that they are in a rehabilitation facility.
 In such cases, it is important to reassure the individual that no provider can release any of the person’s medical information without written consent.
 Privacy laws are in effect that prevent such information from being shared as well.

 The person may also fear being “forced” to stop taking hydrocodone.
 Family members and friends should take this fear into consideration and not dismiss it as invalid.
-Reassure your loved one that the treatment centers you have discussed will keep clients safe and guide them through the medical detoxification process.
+Reassure your loved one that programs that incorporate medical detox will help ease the transition to sobriety and keep them comfortable during acute withdrawal.